Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Aero LPK Parts

-Of course, to turn that lower into the beginnings of a rifle (or something you can slap together with a pre-existing upper assembly)…you’re going to need a lower parts kit.
+To turn that lower into the beginnings of a rifle or pistol, you’re going to need a lower parts kit

-We’ll cover what’s in a standard AR-15 LPK and our favorite picks.
-Plus some AR-10 LPKs too since there are some differences.
+We’ll cover what’s in a standard AR-15 lower parts kit and share our favorite picks, plus some AR-10 kits since there are some differences.

 Table of Contents